-Teenager dies after eating shawarma at snack joint in Kerala
+Teenager dies after eating shawarma at snack stall in Kerala

 According to district medical officer AV Ramdas, she was taken to the district hospital in an ambulance but died soon afterwards.
 Others who were hospitalised for food poisoning are stable now, he added.

-The police have registered a case against the snack joint and sealed it, PTI reported.
+The police have registered a case against the snack shop and sealed it, PTI reported.
 They have taken two employees of the outlet, Sandesh Rai and Anex M, into custody.
 However, the owner, Ahmed, has gone into hiding, an official with the Chandera Police Station said.

 The police have named all three of them in the first information report, and invoked sections 304 (culpable homicide not amounting to murder), 308 (attempt to commit culpable homicide), 272 (selling adulterated food) and 34 (common intention) of the Indian Penal Code.